+The Australian government may pursue unsound monetary and fiscal policies which may lead to inflation, higher interest rates, recession and hard currency shortage.
 The consolidated entity has maintained a working policy of keeping all relevant Government offices informed and updated on activities to allow clear avenues of communication with Government authorities and an understanding of any policy changes and any affects that they may have on the consolidated entity's work.

-(g) Accounting Policies
+- (g) Accounting policies - i.

-i.
 Financial assets